kimpetertanui/Politico/README.md

     2.Create a political party
     3.Fetch a specific political party
     4.Fetch all political parties
-    .Edit a specific political party
+    5.Edit a specific political party
-    Delete a specific political party
+    6.Delete a specific political party
-    Create a political office
+    7.Create a political office
-    Fetch all political offices
+    8.Fetch all political offices
-    Create candidate for a specific office election Vote for a candidate for a specific office election
+    9.Create candidate for a specific office election 10.Vote for a candidate for a specific office election

 #### Heading 4 ####